carmat/kings/README.md

 * `npm install css-condense --save-dev`
 * `npm install grunt-develop --save-dev`

-### Browser
-Navigate your browser to `http://localhost:[port]/app/index.html` to see the app running in your browser.
+Once everything has been installed, run `grunt` and navigate your browser to `http://localhost:[port]/app/index.html` to see the app running in your browser.

 ## Application Directory Layout